 - Hit your volley so that it “drops” softly and harmlessly over the net if your opponents are driving the ball hard at you or if you simply want to “reset” the point.

 Types of Pickleball Volleys

 Given these different strategies with respect to the placement of the volley, there are different types of volleys that are more effective than others within that context.
 There is not a one-size-fits-all type of volley that should be executed in all situations.
-Rather, the type of volley that is executed depends on your court positioning, height of the ball relative to the net and your objective when hitting the volley.
+Rather, the type of volley that is executed depends on your court positioning, the height of the ball relative to the net, and your objective when hitting the volley.

 - Punch Volleys

 - Dink Volleys

 A punch volley is the most common type of volley.
 A punch volley is generally hit with a paddle face that is perpendicular to the court, perhaps slightly open, in a forward “punching” motion.
 As you hit this type of volley, you are extending your arm forward from the elbow – basically using the elbow as a hinge.
 With punch volleys – or all volleys for that matter – your wrist should remain firm and your body “calm.”

 A punch volley is a great option for hitting volleys at your opponent’s feet or into a gap when the ball is at medium height (not below the net nor too high).